Dear Members of the Class of 2017,

 • Kristin Frasier is the College Administrator.
 She oversees the facilities and finances of the College.
 If you need to reserve a room or obtain some resources for a project, Ms. Frasier is the person to contact.

-• Sara Krause, our College Secretary, is the first person to greet you when you enter the college offices.
+• Sara Krause, our College Secretary, is the first person to greet you when you enter the College offices.
 If you’re not quite sure whom to see for a particular issue, Ms. Krause will be happy to help you out.

-In early September, we will meet at Whitman and I will have the pleasure of welcoming you and your parents in person.
+In early September, we will meet at Whitman and I will have the great pleasure of welcoming you and your parents in person.
 In the meantime, the entire staff joins me in wishing you a pleasant and productive summer.

 With best wishes,

-Chair, Whitman College Council
+Master, Whitman College